Braid group symmetries of Grassmannian cluster algebras: Symmetries of cluster algebras

-We note that the groups $\CMG^+(\mca)$ and $\CMG(\mca)$ are related in a very simple way.
-By \cite[Theorem 2.11]{ASS}, we either have $\CMG^+(\mca) = \CMG(\mca)$ or $[\CMG(\mca):\CMG^+(\mca)] = 2$, i.e. the orientation-preserving elements form an index two subgroup.
-Which of these two cases applies is determined by whether or not for a given underlying quiver $Q$ (equivalently, for every quiver $Q$), a quiver isomorphic to its opposite quiver $Q^{\text{opp}}$ can be obtained from $Q$ by a sequence of mutations.
-For the cluster algebras $\Gr(k,n)$ and $\FG(k,r)$ that we consider in this paper, we believe that $Q$ is always mutation equivalent to $Q^{\text{opp}}$, and therefore $\CMG^+(\mca) \subset \CMG(\mca)$ as an index two sugbroup.
-More precisely, we believe that $\CMG$ can be obtained from $\CMG^+$ by adding the reflection symmetry $\theta$ (cf. Section~\ref{secn:groups}).
+The group $\CMG$ only depends on the mutation pattern of mutable subquivers $Q$ (not on the pattern of extended quivers $\tQ$).
+Every quasi-automorphism determines an element of the cluster modular group via its underlying map on cluster variables $x \mapsto \ov{x}$; this element is in $\CMG^+$ or in $\CMG \setminus \CMG^+$ according to whether $\eps = 1$ or $=-1$ in Definition~\ref{defn:QH}.
+Provided a technical ``row span'' condition is satisfied \cite[Corollary 4.5]{Fraser}, \emph{every} element $g \in \CMG$ comes from some quasi-automorphism, and in fact each $g$ corresponds to a family of quasi-automorphisms, all of which are proportional to each other.
+This technical condition is satisfied for the cluster structures on $\Gr(k,n)$ and $\Conf(k,r)$.
+Thus, we can identify $\CMG$ with the group of proportionality classes of quasi-automorphisms.
+We summarize cluster algebras for which $\CMG$ has been computed in Remarks~\ref{rmk:finitetype} and \ref{rmk:fmtype}.

-Quasi-automorphisms are an algebraic way to construct elements of the cluster modular group.
-Indeed, let $f$ be a quasi-homomorphism with corresponding bijection $\textbf{x} \mapsto \ov{\textbf{x}}$.
-It is a consequence of Definition~\ref{defn:QH} that this bijection induces isomorphisms $Q(\textbf{x}) \cong Q(\ov{\textbf{x}})$, or $Q(\textbf{x}) \cong Q(\ov{\textbf{x}})^{\text{opp}}$, for all clusters $\textbf{x}$.
-Thus, every quasi-automorphism $f$ induces an element of the cluster modular group.
-Furthermore, provided a technical condition on row spans is satisfied \cite[Corollary 4.5]{Fraser}, \emph{every} element of the cluster modular group comes from a quasi-automorphism in this way.
-This technical condition is satisfied for $\Gr(k,n)$ and $\Conf(k,r)$.
-Thus, we can identify the cluster modular group with the group whose objects are quasi-automorphisms considered up to proportionality.
+The groups $\CMG^+$ and $\CMG$ are related as follows \cite[Theorem 2.11]{ASS}.
+One has $\CMG^+ = \CMG$ provided for some (equivalently, any) mutable subquiver $Q$ in the seed pattern, there is a sequence of quiver mutations $Q \to Q^{\text{opp}}$.
+Otherwise, $\CMG^+$ is an index two subgroup of $\CMG$.
+For the cluster algebras $\Gr(k,n)$ and $\FG(k,r)$ that we consider in this paper, $Q$ is mutation equivalent to $Q^{\text{opp}}$ (this follows from the theory of weak separation, cf.~Section~\ref{secn:Grassmannians}), and therefore $\CMG^+$ has index two in $\CMG$.

-Finally we state here the main lemma which we will use to \emph{check} that a given map of cluster algebras is a quasi-homomorphism.
+Finally we record here a criterion for verifying that a map between cluster algebras is a quasi-isomorphism.
 By a \emph{nerve} $\mcn$ for $\mca$ we will mean a finite subset of the clusters in $\mca$, such that the clusters in $\mcn$ are pairwise connected to each other by sequences of mutations that stay in $\mcn$, and such that the intersection over all clusters in $\mcn$ is empty.
 The empty intersection hypothesis is the same as requiring that every cluster variable that shows up in a cluster in $\mcn$ is mutated at least once on the nerve.
+The simplest example of a nerve (but not the one we will use in the sequel) is a cluster together with its $n$ neighboring clusters.